junxit/us-congress-bills-113/metadata.md

 - 2014-04-28 — Mr. Young (AK) moved to suspend the rules and pass the bill, as amended.
 - 2014-04-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3215)
 - 2014-04-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H3215)
+- 2014-04-29 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 369.